babashka/cli/README.md

 the descendants of the level that declares it.
 A descendant may redefine it in its own spec, in which case the descendant's definition wins.

-Instead of marking individual options, you can pass `:inherit` to `dispatch`.
-Use `true` to inherit all options, or a set of keys to inherit only those:
+Instead of marking individual options, pass `:inherit` to `dispatch`: `true` to inherit all options, or a set of keys to inherit only those:

 ``` clojure
 (cli/dispatch table ["group" "sub" "--registry" "X"] {:inherit true})